 19. Savannah Belles Ferry

-Continue past the statue to reach the Savannah Belles Ferry Stop.
-This free ferry provides a ride across the river and returns you to the west end of River Street.
+For a fun and budget-friendly way to explore Savannah, the Savannah Belles Ferry is a must-try experience.
+This free ferry service offers a scenic ride across the river and back to the west end of River Street, making it both a practical and enjoyable outing for families.

 20. City Market